Mvkarthikeya07/Regression-Based-Modeling-for-Automobile-Price-Estimation-Using-Market-and-Vehicle-Attributes/README.md

 python app.py

-Open your browser:
+Open your browser and navigate to:

 http://127.0.0.1:5000/

-🎮 How the App Works
+🎮 How the Application Works

 User enters car details: